 What you can see and do at Hawaii Volcanoes National Park

 Many of the roads are still open for a day trip to visit different segments of the park including the Chain of Craters road which gives access to the following areas.
-Two of the attractions in the park, Thurston Lava Tube and the Jaggar museum are still damage or not thoroughly secure at the moment but there are still many parts of the park worth visiting.
+Two of the attractions in the park, Thurston Lava Tube is open but the Jaggar museum are still damage or not thoroughly secure at the moment but there are still many parts of the park worth visiting.
 Of all the National parks in Hawaii to visit, Volcanoes National Park is always in constant change with all the lava eruptions, changing landscape and topography and attractions that make this an exciting park to visit regularly.

 These are the main places that are open to visit below in the park for visitors to explore

 Overlook scenic spots in the park

 Kilauea Iki overlook and parking lot– one of the most scenic spots to stop and admire the main caldera of Halema’uma’u with adequate parking spots

 The Volcano house and overlook – Opposite the visitors center – the Volcano house hotel is partially open for business and has a fantastic viewing area from the bar/café and also outdoor overlook area.
 This is also the starting point for the crater rim trail.